Barry Leahey: Education

-Leahey received 1 A-Level at Winstable College.
+Leahey received 3 A-Levels at Winstanley College.
 Leahey has a BSc, Sport Science, from the University of Sunderland.

 Career

-He was an Admin for Playdale Playgrounds, Area Field Sales Manager for Yell, Executive Sales Manager for Caudwell Group and North West Regional Manager for Technogym.
+He was Sales Director for Playdale Playgrounds, Area Field Sales Manager for Yell, Executive Sales Manager for Caudwell Group and North West Regional Manager for Technogym.

-Since he became Sales Director of Playdale in 2015, the company has been given the status of Commonwealth First Export Champion.
+Since he became CEO of Playdale in 2015, the company has been given the status of Commonwealth First Export Champion.
 Playdale Playgrounds have been awarded Exporter of the Year 2015 in the CN Group Business Awards, National Manufacturing Family Business of the Year 2016 and National Business Exporter of the Year at the Federation of Small Businesses Worldpay UK Business Awards, 2016.

 In 2018 he was one of 8000 senior business leaders and heads of government from across the Commonwealth to attend the Commonwealth Heads of Government Meeting.